 Perhaps there is a better way (column 4) - we think so.
 For we are now on a different basis of trusting and relying upon God.
 We trust infinite God rather than our finite selves.
-We are in the world to play the role HE assigns (those are three references back to the decision we made in the Third Step to allow God to be our Director, our Employer, our Principle and our Father.
-Here's another Third Step reference).
+We are in the world to play the role HE assigns (that's a reference back to the decision we made in the Third Step).
 Just to the extent that we do as we think HE would have us, AND humbly rely on Him, (then) does He enable us to match calamity with serenity.

 We never apologize to anyone for depending upon our Creator.
 We can laugh at those who think spirituality the way of weakness.
 Paradoxically, it is the way of strength.
 The verdict of the ages is that faith means courage.
 ALL men of faith have courage.
 They trust their God.
 We never apologize for God.
 Instead we let HIM demonstrate, through us, what He can do.
-(Now here's a prayer) We ask Him to remove our fear and direct our attention to what He would have us BE.
+(Now here's a prayer) We ask Him to remove our fear and direct our attention to what He would have us BE (column 4).
 AT ONCE, we commence to outgrow fear."